Title

 A Philippine law aims to preserve and protect the nation's historical and cultural heritage resources by establishing policies and procedures for the declaration and delisting of significant cultural properties, as well as providing guidelines for their conservation and dealings.

-The State shall promote and popularize the nation's historical and cultural heritage resources and preserve and protect National Cultural Treasures and Important Cultural Properties to safeguard their intrinsic value.
+It emphasizes the constitutional policy to promote and popularize the nation’s historical and cultural heritage, and the state policy to preserve and protect National Cultural Treasures (NCTs) and Important Cultural Properties (ICPs), safeguarding their intrinsic value.

-They cover intangible and tangible cultural properties, including both movable and immovable cultural properties across various collections such as fine arts, archaeological, anthropological, botanical, geological, zoological, and astronomical.
+It covers both intangible and tangible cultural properties, including both movable and immovable cultural properties.

-An NCT is a unique cultural property found in the Philippines possessing outstanding historical, cultural, artistic, and/or scientific value, highly significant and important to the country, and officially declared as such by the National Museum.
+An NCT is a unique cultural property found locally with outstanding historical, cultural, artistic and/or scientific value highly significant to the country and officially declared as such by the National Museum.
+An ICP has exceptional cultural, artistic, historical and/or scientific significance to the Philippines as determined by the National Museum.

-Such properties cannot be sold, resold, or taken out of the country without clearance from the National Museum; change of ownership is only allowed by inheritance or sale approved by NM, and taking out of the country requires an export permit from NM only for exhibition or scientific study and must be returned immediately.
+They shall not be sold, resold, or taken out of the country without first securing clearance from the National Museum.
+Ownership cannot change except by inheritance or a sale duly approved by the National Museum, and they may not be taken out of the country even for inheritance or sale purposes.

 Analyze Cases Smarter, Faster